College Studies Courses

 COLL 110: Topics in Intergroup Dialogue

 In this course, students participate in weekly intergroup dialogues, which are structured conversations in which individuals representing a range of identities come together in a classroom setting to learn from one another.
 Working with trained peer facilitators and overseen by a faculty supervisor, student participants explore identity, conflict, community, and social justice in the United States.
 Students are challenged to increase personal awareness of their own identity and experiences, expand their knowledge of the historic and social realities of other groups, and take action as agents of positive social change in their communities.
 This course requires a high level of participation from all students.
 Specific topics vary and will be announced in advance of each semester.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Domestic Pluralism requirement.)
+(This course satisfies Domestic Pluralism.)

 COLL 150: Data Analytics using Excel

 In this course, students learn basic and intermediate Microsoft Excel skills to help them analyze data and model outcomes.
 Students will learn how to perform spreadsheet calculations, create and interpret graphs and charts, execute Excel formulas and functions, manage workbook data, analyze table data, automate worksheet tasks, employ macros and VBA, and conduct "what if" analyses.
 Students who do not own a Microsoft PC computer will need to use the college computer labs to complete the work in this class.
 This course is administered entirely through Moodle.
 The instructor provides recorded lectures and hosts live office hours to provide support for students as needed.
 Self-guided work is to begin immediately upon the semester beginning.
 To start the coursework, students go to the Moodle page and read the syllabus to understand the sequencing of the course and to start working on the assignments.
-(Under the Forester Fundamental Curriculum, this course meets the Technology requirement.
-Under the old GEC, this course meets the Social Science requirement.)
+(This course satisfies Technology Intensive.)

 COLL 151: Fund Quantitative Problem Solving